-The consolidated financial statements of DCP Midstream Partners, LP and subsidiaries, as of December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, incorporated in this Prospectus by reference from the Current Report on Form 8-K of DCP Midstream Partners, LP dated June 14, 2012 and the effectiveness of DCP Midstream Partners, LP and subsidiaries' internal control over financial reporting as of December 31, 2011, incorporated in this Prospectus by reference from DCP Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2011, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services, LLC and expresses an unqualified opinion on the consolidated financial statements and includes explanatory paragraphs referring to (a) the retrospective adjustment for the 100% ownership interest in DCP Southeast Texas Holdings, GP, of which 33.33% and 66.67% was acquired on January 1, 2011 and March 30, 2012, respectively, from DCP Midstream, LLC, which was accounted for in a manner similar to a pooling of interests, (b) the preparation of the consolidated financial statements attributable to DCP Southeast Texas Holdings, GP from separate records maintained by DCP Midstream, LLC, and (c) the retrospective adjustment for changes to the preliminary purchase price allocation for Marysville Hydrocarbon Holdings, Inc., and (2) report on the effectiveness of DCP Midstream Partners, LP and subsidiaries' internal control over financial reporting expresses an unqualified opinion).
+The consolidated financial statements of DCP Midstream Partners, LP (the "Company"), as of December 31, 2010 and for each of the three years in the period ended December 31, 2010, incorporated in this Prospectus by reference from the Company's Current Report on Form 8-K dated June 17, 2011, and the effectiveness of the Company's internal control over financial reporting, incorporated in this Prospectus by reference from the Company's Annual Report on Form 10-K for the year ended December 31, 2010, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services, LLC and expresses an unqualified opinion on the consolidated financial statements and includes explanatory paragraphs referring to (a) the retroactive effect of the April 1, 2009 acquisition of an additional 25.1% of DCP East Texas Holdings, LLC, which was accounted for in a manner similar to a pooling of interests, (b) the retrospective adjustment for the January 1, 2011 acquisition by the Company of 33.33% of DCP Southeast Texas Holdings, GP from DCP Midstream, LLC, which was accounted for in a manner similar to a pooling of interests, and (c) the retrospective adjustment for changes to the preliminary purchase price allocation for Marysville Hydrocarbon Holdings, Inc., and (2) report on the effectiveness of DCP Midstream Partners, LP's internal control over financial reporting expresses an unqualified opinion).
 Such consolidated financial statements have been so incorporated in reliance upon the respective reports of such firm given upon their authority as experts in accounting and auditing.

-The combined financial statements of the Southeast Texas Midstream Business as of December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, incorporated in this Prospectus by reference from the Current Report on Form 8-K/A of DCP Midstream Partners, LP dated May 31, 2012 have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report which is incorporated herein by reference, and are incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The combined financial statements of the Southeast Texas Midstream business as of December 31, 2010 and 2009, and for each of the three years in the period ended December 31, 2010, incorporated in this Prospectus by reference from the Company's Current Report on Form 8-K dated June 17, 2011, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report, which is incorporated herein by reference (which report expressed an unqualified opinion and included an explanatory paragraph referring to the preparation of the combined financial statements from the separate records maintained by DCP Midstream, LLC), and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The consolidated financial statements of Discovery Producer Services LLC at December 31, 2011 and 2010, and for each of the three years in the period ended December 31, 2011, appearing in DCP Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2011, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, included therein, and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Discovery Producer Services LLC at December 31, 2010 and 2009, and for each of the three years in the period ended December 31, 2010, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, appearing in DCP Midstream Partners, LP's Annual Report on Form 10-K for the year ended December 31, 2010, incorporated by reference herein.
+Such financial statements are incorporated by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.